meftaH416/Openstudio_Measures_meftah/lib/measures/ChangeBuildingArea/README.md

 # Change Building Size

 ## Description
-This measure will change the building area (footprint) of a building multiplying by a user-defined fraction.
-Building of any regular shape polygon can be applicable to this measure.
+This measure will change the building area (footprint) and height of a building multiplying by user-defined fractions.

 ## Modeler Description
-The floor area and associated vertices of the building surfaces will be changed.
-Primarily it is tested for a single zone model.
+The floor area, roof area, and associated vertices of the building surfaces, as well as the building height, will be changed.

 ## Measure Type
 ModelMeasure